Accessibility

 Accessibility map

-The City of Sydney’s accessibility map can help you to plan your visit to Sydney New Year’s Eve.
-There’s details on public toilets, potential barriers, stairs and inclines.
+Our accessibility map can help you to plan your visit to Sydney New Year’s Eve.
+It includes details about public toilets, potential barriers, stairs and inclines.

 Other ways to enjoy the celebrations